peer-open-source/xara-docs/source/user/manual/analysis/algorithm/KrylovNewton.rst

-This command is used to construct a KrylovNewton algorithm object which uses a modified Newton method with Krylov subspace acceleration to advance to the next time step.
+This command is used to construct a KrylovNewton algorithm which uses a modified Newton method with Krylov subspace acceleration to advance to the next time step.

 .. note::
     References: